cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 extended generic data model and assigns application semantics to the data items within this subset and its components.
-When documenting such specific data models, where it is desired to specify the types of data items, it is preferred to identify the types by their names in the generic data model ("negative integer", "array") instead of by referring to aspects of their CBOR representation ("major type 1", "major type 4").
+When documenting such specific data models, where it is desired to specify the types of data items, it is preferred to identify the types by the names they have in the generic data model ("negative integer", "array") instead of by referring to aspects of their CBOR representation ("major type 1", "major type 4").